peteroupc/html3dutil/doc/Global.md

 ### Methods

-* [getPromiseResults](#getPromiseResults)<br>An auxiliary function that returns a promise that resolves after the given list of promises finishes its work.
+* [getPromiseResults](#getPromiseResults)<br>An auxiliary function that returns a promise that resolves after the specified list of promises finishes its work.
-* [getPromiseResultsAll](#getPromiseResultsAll)<br>An auxiliary function that returns a promise that resolves or is rejected after the given list of promises finishes its work.
+* [getPromiseResultsAll](#getPromiseResultsAll)<br>An auxiliary function that returns a promise that resolves or is rejected after the specified list of promises finishes its work.
 * [getTimePosition](#getTimePosition)<br>Gets the position of a time value within an interval.
 * [newFrames](#newFrames)<br>Returns the number of frame-length intervals that occurred since